annieoo/datacleaning/README.md

 - ./data1/UCIHARDataset/column_label_transform.csv

 ### 5) the R script: run_analysis.R
+- download from the Github repository and transfer to the working directory.

 ## The R script: run_analysis.R

 * how to run the R script
-1) open R or R-Studio
+-  open R or R-Studio
-2) at the prompt,load the dplyr library:
+-  at the prompt,load the dplyr library:
-   library(dplyr)
+   - library(dplyr)
-3) at the prompt, load/source the R script (make sure the R script is in the working directory, ie. ./data1): source(“run_analysis.R”)
+-  at the prompt, load/source the R script (make sure the R script is in the working directory):
+   - source(“run_analysis.R”)
    The script will run and generate a tidy data set called “TidyData.txt”.

 * how to read the tidy data set
-1) the data set is in text format.
+- the data set is in text format.
 Simply double click on the file to open and view the data.
-2) to make it more readable, open the file with MS-Excel.
+- to make it more readable, open the file with MS-Excel.
 A sample tidy data set in excel format called “TidyData_excel.xlsx” can be download from the Github repository (https://github.com/annieoo/datacleaning).
-3) you may read the file using R.
+- you may read the file using R.
    - rdfile <- read.table(“./data1/TidyData.txt”, header=TRUE)
    - head(refile)